trungngv/gprn/README.md

 4. npv/npv_predict.m : predict using a trained npv model obtained from npv_predict.m
 5. demo.m : A script demonstrating the use of mean-field and npv on a toy dataset.

-External Libraries
+Dependencies
 ------------------
-This code uses two external libraries: the gpml package [2] and the code in [3] with modifications by Trung Nguyen to handle high-dimensional datasets.
+This code uses two external libraries: the gpml package [2] and the code in [3] with modifications by Trung V. Nguyen to handle high-dimensional datasets.

 References
 -----------